su1yu4n/su1yu4n/README.md

   - **Elliptic curves in cryptography**
   - Algorithmic number theory

-  *By the way, I've uploaded [my mini course on algebra and number theory for cryptography](https://www.bilibili.com/video/BV16F411377F) to bilibili (taught in Chinese).*
+  *By the way, I've uploaded [my mini course on algebra and number theory for cryptography](https://www.bilibili.com/video/BV16F411377F) to bilibili (present in Chinese).*

 <!---